DaniLeigh Directed Prince & Danced With Missy Elliott. Now She’s Coming For Rap’s Crown

 Advertisement

-Dauphinette Cinderella Puffer, $650, available at Dauphinette; Namilia top; Whatever21 Basketball Shorts, $130, available at Whatever 21; Model's own sneakers, Planet-i Space Cowboy Sunglasses, $85, available at Planet-i.
+Dauphinette Cinderella Puffer, $650 USD, available at Dauphinette; Namilia top; Whatever21 Basketball Shorts, $130 USD, available at Whatever 21; Model's own sneakers, Planet-i Space Cowboy Sunglasses, $85 USD, available at Planet-i.

 Though, for those uninitiated to the singer’s rise, her situation has the makings of a perfect storm.
 Going viral catapulted her music into the spotlight — a lucky break considering she was already signed to Def Jam.
 And if the struggle taught her anything, it’s to keep going.
 “Even after the ‘In My Feelings’ challenge, I was down, feeling like nothing was happening for me.
 I was still trying to figure it out.”
 Dani has a better handle on her success and is finally comfortable embracing her beautiful yet gentle falsetto.